infiniteflight/infiniteflight-docs/getting-started/home-user-interface/user-profile.md

-   Tip

-   : Don’t forget to hit ‘exit flight’ when you’re done, otherwise this data might not get recorded!

 5. Your Infinite Flight Grade is displayed here.
 Grades are determined from your total stats, your behavior whilst online, and your activity.
 Tap the information link next to your Grade to display your Grade Table.